 Find out about how using assistive and productivity tools can help you study.

 Mindmapping can be a useful tool for all students.
-Inspiration mindmapping software is available on all City pcs via the programmes menu.
+Mind maps can help you plan, organise information and easily see how ideas relate to one another while also seeing the “bigger picture” when it can be easy to get bogged down in detail.
+Mind Genius mindmapping software is available on all City pcs via the programmes menu.

 Here are some ideas about how mindmapping can support your study, whether you choose to use software, online tools or pen and paper.